 It’s safe to say that there are many parents who are unhappy with either what schools are teaching their children (and at what age).
 Or they’re not thrilled with measures that are being taken to remove certain topics from the classroom.
 Regardless of beliefs, it’s important to know that there is something you can do–take your child’s learning into your own hands.

 Yes, some states do lay out certain homeschool requirements as far as subjects to be taught (check your state laws here).
 But for the most part, you are free to instruct what you please and how you please.
 So, if there are sensitive topics that you feel your child is too young to learn, it’s your decision to stay away from them for now.
 Or, if you think it’s important that your child learns about a subject that has been pulled from schools, you may take that route as well.
-Similarly, if you’d like to incorporate a religious worldview into your child’s studies, there are plenty of faith-based homeschooling curriculums for you t o use.
+Similarly, if you’d like to incorporate a religious worldview into your child’s studies, there are plenty of faith-based homeschooling curriculums for you to use.
 With homeschooling, you’re not bound to a small handful of publishers.
-You can pick and choose what’s right for your family.
+You can pick and choose the homeschooling curriculum that’s right for your family.

 If you’re considering homeschooling, Bridgeway Academy is the perfect partner for you so you can flex your flexibility!
 We offer a variety of accredited homeschool programs that suit every learner, including online-only courses, live online classes with a real teacher in a virtual classroom, textbook learning, and blended learning.
 Plus, when you enroll with Bridgeway, you get a dedicated academic advisor who walks with your family every step of the homeschool journey.